The cover for Palette Programming: A Modern Guide to Color Quantization.

 • PSOATCQ is SOTA

 But why should anyone study this old stuff?
-Didn’t we evolve beyond 256-color MS-DOS times for a reason?
-Sure, display technology has improved, but I sincerely believe we should use old computers for longer before they get declared e-waste and shipped to the other side of the globe for dismantling.
+Didn’t we evolve beyond 256-color GIFs for a reason?
+Sure, display technology has improved, but I sincerely believe we should use old computers for longer.
+Producing electronics takes a lot of energy and natural resources.
+Both are something we should conserve.

-You can also find me on my website, Mastodon, Bluesky, and YouTube.
+You can also find Pekka on Bluesky, Mastodon, and YouTube.